 - Teams Enterprise Voice is quickly replacing Skype for Business Enterprise Voice as the campus digital voice telephone system.
-By the end of 2021, the remaining analog PBX phones will be upgraded to Teams Enterprise Voice as well.
-More information on this project, and how you may be able to upgrade to Teams Enterprise Voice soon, will be available by July, 2020.
+By the end of December 2020, the remaining analog PBX phone numbers will be upgraded to Teams Voice as well.

 Any student, faculty, or staff member can create a Team and invite participants from both inside and outside of the WWU community.
 The benefits of a team include:

 - Group chat, file sharing, and more among a group of people who need to work together.

 - A team can be private or public.
 A team owner must add or approve new team members for a private team.
 Anyone in the WWU community can join a public team.